falcondai/trained-ABS-model/README.md

 ## usage

-I used Github LFS (Large File Service) to store the large model binary: it is pretty awesome!

-So you need to install [Git LFS](https://git-lfs.github.com/) and then just clone the repo.
+Due to the low usage limit on Github LFS (Large File Service), I have switched to Google Drive to distribute the trained torch model: [download](https://drive.google.com/open?id=0Bx73xeahAckPN0gyMXVMRC1aMlU)

 To evaluate the model, clone the NAMAS repo (mine or the original) and run the `test_model.sh` script:
 ```bash